What is bombogenesis?

 You may have heard or read about a storm undergoing "bombogenesis."
 What exactly does that weather term mean?

-In simple terms, bombogenesis is a storm that undergoes rapid strengthening.
+In simple terms, bombogenesis is a storm (low pressure area) that undergoes rapid strengthening.
 The vast majority of such storms occur over the ocean.
 The storm can be tropical or non-tropical in nature.

 Other common phrases for bombogenesis include weather bomb, or simply bomb.